DerLev/eslint-annotations/README.md

 ### Options

+> **Note**
-If you don't set a file path for either ESLint or Typescript the respective annotations are skipped
+> If you don't specify one of the filepaths the respective annotation script is skipped.
+> Not specifying both makes this action just pass and not do anything.

 | Name                           | Description                                                  | Required | Default             |
 |--------------------------------|--------------------------------------------------------------|----------|---------------------|